BookBytes/halliganClue/README.md

 raw_input blocks receiving - use curses to fix this?
 Just using the name thing to test notifications.

+Move characters, weapons into enums
+Map into its own file

+Need character mappings for all elements

 ### An ideal list of messages
 ##### Client <-> Server